homemadearcade/zero/todo/BACKLOGTODO.md

 if theres no player spawn zone it leads to the camrea not being destroyed thing? so thats a way to reproduce the bug FYI

 popup if the player has switched stages and you want to follow them to that scene

-UI COLOR needs and ...If you have a white background, if you have a grey background, Still issues!!
-Two border colors instead of ui color change

 Auto hide live editor when using keys?